aporrini/TCN-for-Volatility-Prediction-and-Portfolio-Optimization/README.md

 ## Description

 This project implements a Temporal Convolutional Network (TCN) to forecast the volatility of S&P 500 sector ETFs.
 The predicted volatility is then used to construct a dynamic portfolio with the goal of reducing realized volatility compared to the SPY benchmark.
-Macroeconomic variables are included to improve the accuracy of the forecasts.
+Macroeconomic variables can be included to improve the accuracy of the forecasts.

 ## System Requirements